michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Stick to `kWh` as your standard unit.
 It’s the most common, easy to read, and fits well for hourly or daily energy tracking.

-# LTSS and TimescaleDB installation
+# Installation
 ## Timescale DB

-TimescaleDB can be installed as a separate service maintained by you, or using a ready-to-use Home Assistant add-on.
+TimescaleDB can be installed as a separate service, or using a ready-to-use Home Assistant add-on.
 The installation process is described on the [add-on github pages](https://github.com/expaso/hassos-addon-timescaledb?tab=readme-ov-file#installation).

 To execute actions described in this part of article, you will need a DB client.
 The first already built-in option is a `psql` console.
 You can access it directly from HA console:
 ```